-An electromagnetic wave travels at one constant speed through space.
-Why?

-Inherently due to wave nature (e.g. objects like spacecrafts can change speed, and go at different constant speeds); specifically, induction and energy conservation:

-- Recall (last chap): the strength of the induced fields depends on the rate of change of the field that created it. - So, if light traveled slower, then its electric field would change slower, so would generate a weaker magnetic field, that in turn generates a weaker electric field, etc\ wave dies out. - Similarly, if light sped up, would get stronger fields, with everincreasing energy. - Both cases violate energy conservation.
+- An electromagnetic wave travels at one constant speed through space.
+Why? - Inherently due to wave nature (e.g. objects like spacecrafts can change speed, and go at different constant speeds); specifically, induction and energy conservation: - Recall (last chap): the strength of the induced fields depends on the rate of change of the field that created it. - So, if light traveled slower, then its electric field would change slower, so would generate a weaker magnetic field, that in turn generates a weaker electric field, etc > wave dies out. - Similarly, if light sped up → stronger fields, ever-increasing energy. - Both cases violate energy conservation.